devilbox/docker-nginx-stable/README.md

    curl http://localhost:9090
    ```

-### Serve PHP files with PHP-FPM over HTTPS
+### 3. Serve PHP files with PHP-FPM over HTTPS

-Pretty much the same as in the previous example, just with an SSL addition.
+The same as the previous example, just with the addition of enabling SSL (HTTPS).

-The SSL definition ensures that any request made to HTTP will receive a redirect to HTTPS.
+This example shows the SSL type `redir`, which makes the webserver redirect any HTTP requests to HTTPS.
-This was specified with type `redir`.

-Additionally it mounts the `./ca` directory into the container.
-You can find the Certificate Authority files in there and import it into your browser for valid SSL.
+Additionally we are mounting the `./ca` directory into the container under `/ca`.
+After startup you will find generated Certificate Authority files in there, which you could import into your browser.

-This probably makes more sense with `MASS_VHOST_ENABLE` as you have an unlimited number of projects.
+* **Vhost:** main (default)
+* **Backend:** Reverse Proxy
+* **Features:** SSL (redirect)

+> 🛈 For this to work, the `$(pwd)/www` directory must be mounted into the webserver container as well as into the php-fpm container.<br/>
+> 🛈 With no further configuration, the webserver expects files to be served by the main vhost in: `/var/www/default/htdocs`.

 1. Create a helo world page
    ```bash